Test Drive Unlimited 2

-Test Drive Unlimited 2 (TDU2) is a 2011 open world racing video game developed by Eden Games and published by Atari for Microsoft Windows, PlayStation 3 and Xbox 360.
+Test Drive Unlimited 2 is a 2011 racing video game developed by Eden Games and published by Atari for Microsoft Windows, PlayStation 3 and Xbox 360.
 It is the sequel to the 2006 game Test Drive Unlimited and the nineteenth entry in the Test Drive series and was released on 8 February 2011.

 Gameplay

 Test Drive Unlimited 2 includes a variety of roads on the island of Oahu, which returns from the first game, and the island of Ibiza.
-The game features three main vehicle categories, with each vehicle also belonging to a subcategory depending on quality – A for modern asphalt cars (A7 to A1), B for off-road vehicles (B4 to B2), which is a new feature in TDU2, and C for classic cars (C4 to C1), with an additional M category for motorcycles (included in DLC).
+The game features three main vehicle categories, with each vehicle also belonging to a subcategory depending on quality – A for modern asphalt cars (A7 to A1), B for off-road vehicles (B4 to B2), which is a new feature in Unlimited 2, and C for classic cars (C4 to C1), with an additional M category for motorcycles (included in DLC).
 The vehicle subcategory is noted in the form of a number; the lower the number, the higher the quality.
-The plot revolves around the Player's customizable avatar, who is offered the chance to enter a series of tournaments and progresses through the game in order to eventually become the winner of the Solar Crown by defeating a number of NPCs (non-playable characters) in various races.
+The plot revolves around the Player's customizable avatar, who is offered the chance to enter a series of tournaments and progresses through the game in order to eventually become the winner of the Solar Crown by defeating a number of NPCs in various races.

-To participate in the Solar Crown competition, the Player must complete the racing school tests to obtain the driving licenses of each categories which led by respective instructors: Marco Luzzini of category A, Jane O'Mahan of category B, and Todd Bishop of category C.
+To participate in the Solar Crown competition, the Player must complete the racing school tests to obtain the driving licences of each categories which led by respective instructors: Marco Luzzini of category A, Jane O'Mahan of category B, and Todd Bishop of category C.